 The evaluation utilised the OECD-DAC criteria of relevance, effectiveness and efficiency; gender equality and human rights (GEHR) were mainstreamed across the objectives and criteria, with key evaluation questions exploring issues of gender equality and human rights.
-The United Nations Ethical Guidelines (UNEG) Norms and Standards for Evaluation guided the evaluation.27 It also adhered to the UNEG Code of Conduct.28 Additionally, the UNEG guidance on Integrating Human Rights and Gender Equality in Evaluations has been followed at every stage of the evaluation process.29
+The United Nations Ethical Guidelines (UNEG) Norms and Standards for Evaluation guided the evaluation.
+It also adhered to the UNEG Code of Conduct.
+Additionally, the UNEG guidance on Integrating Human Rights and Gender Equality in

+Evaluations has been followed at every stage of the evaluation process.

-The evaluation team was comprised of individuals with diverse skill-sets.
-It was constituted to ensure there was a gender balance and complementary skill sets.
-A three-member team was comprised of two women and one man and included a gender and humanitarian expert with experience in the region, and two evaluation experts with experience in gender.
+The evaluation team was comprised to ensure gender balance and complementary skill sets.
+The three-member team, comprised of two women and one man, included a gender and humanitarian expert with experience in the region, and two evaluation experts with experience in gender.
 This allowed for viewing the project through a diverse lens for the evaluation.
-The team adopted a consultative and participatory approach towards the evaluation - from the inception phase to report writing.
+The team adopted a consultative and participatory approach towards the www.unhcr.org/research/evalreports/57a4a2a17/uneg-code-conduct-evaluationun-system.html evaluation - from the inception phase to report writing.
 UN Women staff and other stakeholders were consulted at all stages of the evaluation.